scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 Note that this time we have added the `T` explicitly in the pattern, even though it could be inferred.
 By referring to the generic type `T` in the pattern, we are required to have a given `Type[T]` in scope.
 This implies that `$x: T` will only match if `x` is of type `Expr[T]`.
-In this particular case this condition will always be true.
+In this particular case, this condition will always be true.

-Now consider the following variant where `x` is an optional value with a (statically) unknown element type.
+Now consider the following variant where `x` is an optional value with a (statically) unknown element type:

 ```scala
 def exprOfOptionOf[T: Type](x: Expr[Option[Any]])(using Quotes): Option[Expr[T]] =